Ritesh220101/Capstone-Project/README.md

 # Capstone-Project
-This is a simple code for printing of Capstone Project
+This is the notebook which is used for writing a simple code for printing of Capstone Project